Maelstromeous/crazyclock/README.md

 ## Deployment

 Deployments are handled via [Vercel](https://vercel.com/).
-Once code has been merged into master it will be automatically deployed.
+Once code has been merged into `main` branch it will be automatically deployed.

 Pull requests spin up their own environment copy for preview and approval.
 Check the [Deployments](https://github.com/Maelstromeous/crazyclock/deployments) section for preview environments.